 Establishing documented evidence prior to process implementation that a system does what it proposed to do based on preplanned protocols.
 This approach to validation is normally undertaken whenever the process for a new formula (or within a new facility) must be validated before routine pharmaceutical production commences.
 In fact, validation of a process by this approach often leads to transfer of the manufacturing process from the development function to production.

 Retrospective validation is used for facilities, processes, and process controls in operation use that have not undergone a formally documented validation process.
-Validation of these facilities, processes, and process controls is possible using historical data to provide the necessary documentary evidence that the process is doing what it is believed to do.
+This approach is particularly relevant in facilities and utilities validation where historical operational data can demonstrate compliance and effectiveness.
 Therefore, this type of validation is only acceptable for well-established processes and will be inappropriate where there have been recent changes in the composition of product, operating processes, or equipment.

 This approach is rarely used today because it’s very unlikely that any existing product hasn’t been subjected to the Prospective validation process.
 It is used only for the audit of a validated process.